nbicocchi/learn-java-core/assets/slides/E7 - Java Exceptions.md

 The `try` block is used to wrap the code that may throw an exception.
 This block can include all lines of code, including method calls.

 The `catch` block is a handler for the specified type of exception and all of its subclasses.
 This block is executed when an exception of the corresponding type occurs in the `try` block.
 Note that the specified type in a `catch` block must extend the `Throwable` class.
 The `catch` block can handle exceptions of the `Exception` class and all classes derived from it.

-The following example demonstrates the execution flow with `try` and `catch`.

 ```
 System.out.println("before the try-catch block"); // it will be printed